 Disclaimer: The information provided in this article on transferring a site to a child is as a general guide only.
 You should contact a solicitor for legal advice specific to your situation.

-You can find more articles from Comyn Kelleher Tobin here.
+Find more articles from Comyn Kelleher Tobin.